MaastrichtU-IDS/fair-test/README.md

 ### 🦄 Deploy the API

-You can then run the metrics tests API on http://localhost:8000/sparql with `uvicorn`
+You can then run the metrics tests API on http://localhost:8000/sparql with `uvicorn`, e.g. with the code provided in the `example` folder:

 ```bash
 cd example